tensorflow/docs/site/en/api_docs/python/tf/distribute/Strategy.md

 Returns a copy of `config_proto` modified for use with this strategy.

+DEPRECATED: This method is not available in TF 2.x.

 The updated config has something needed to run a strategy, e.g. configuration to run collective ops, or device filters to improve distributed training performance.

 #### Args:

 * <b>`config_proto`</b>: a <a href="../../tf/ConfigProto"><code>tf.ConfigProto</code></a> object.